mastodon/documentation/Running-Mastodon/Administration-guide.md

     RAILS_ENV=production bundle exec rails mastodon:confirm_email USER_EMAIL=alice@alice.com

 Will confirm a user manually, in case they don't have access to their confirmation email for whatever reason.

+## Clearing Unconfirmed Users Manually

+    RAILS_ENV=production rake mastodon:users:clear

+Will remove users that never confirmed their e-mail and never signed in, meaning they only have a user record and an avatar record, with no files uploaded.